Freshia-Njoki/Freshia-Njoki/README.md

 #Hi There, I'm Freshia! :wave:
 # 💫 About Me:
-💻 DevOps Engineer | Backend Developer
+💻 DevOps Engineer | Azure Cloud | SWE

 🔭 Working with Azure Cloud, CI/CD, and cloud-native applications
 🤝 Open to collaboration on DevOps, backend, and open-source projects